 16. Have Your Own Happy Hour

 No matter the season, rhyme or reason, Dan and I love our little at-home happy hours.
 We do them all the time.
 This is generally when the sun is still up.
 (We just prefer it that way.
-Personal preference.)
-At whatever time, let’s say 5:00pm or 6:00pm, one of us declares, “It’s Happy Hour!”
+Personal preference, so we can eat outside if the weather is nice.)
+At whatever time, let’s say 5:00pm or 6:00pm, I’ll prepare a cheese plate and declare it’s Happy Hour!

 All you need is: snack(s) + drinks

-We love to create a cheese and/or charcuterie board, pour some drinks, and talk.
+We love to create a cheese and/or charcuterie board on a beautiful cheese plate, pour some drinks, and talk.
 We usually have dinner about an hour later or, if the plates were filling enough, use that as dinner.

 Here’s what we utilize to put together a cheese board: